Cache-oblivious algorithm: Idealized cache model

 Cache-oblivious algorithms are typically analyzed using an idealized model of the cache, sometimes called the cache-oblivious model.
-This model is much easier to analyze than a real cache's characteristics (which have complicated associativity, replacement policies, etc.), but in many cases is provably within a constant factor of a more realistic cache's performance.
+This model is much easier to analyze than a real cache's characteristics (which have complex associativity, replacement policies, etc.), but in many cases is provably within a constant factor of a more realistic cache's performance.
 It is different than the external memory model because cache-oblivious algorithms do not know the block size or the cache size.

 In particular, the cache-oblivious model is an abstract machine (i.e., a theoretical model of computation).
 It is similar to the RAM machine model which replaces the Turing machine's infinite tape with an infinite array.
 Each location within the array can be accessed in $O(1)$ time, similar to the random-access memory on a real computer.
 Unlike the RAM machine model, it also introduces a cache: the second level of storage between the RAM and the CPU.
 The other differences between the two models are listed below.
 In the cache-oblivious model: